theTwist84/Dewritwo/README.md

-# Dewritwo
+# Dewritwo AKA DewritoUpdater 2.0
-###THIS DOES NOT UPDATE EVERYTHING WORKS EXCEPT FOR UPDATING DO NOT USE THIS TO UPDATE

 A Complete recode of the original ElDewrito launcher with insane performance increases and clean theme.